agarsev/quevedo/NOTES.md

 ## Documentation

-- [ ] Do this whenever the latest refactor is over 🤷
+Do this whenever the latest refactor is over 🤷

+- [ ] Update Readme
 - [ ] Big section in documentation about config file

 ## Experiments